 Hello Dolly is a simple WordPress plugin that comes pre-installed in WordPress.

-If you activate the plugin, it will display a line from the lyrics of the Hello Dolly song that Louis Armstrong most famously performed.
+If you have the plugin active, it will show a random line from the lyrics of the song “Hello, Dolly!” as most famously performed by Louis Armstrong at the top of your admin screen.

-The plugin description is extremely vague and does not explain its usefulness.
+The plugin description is extremely vague and does not explain its usefulness or why it’s included in WordPress by default.

 This is not just a plugin, it symbolizes the hope and enthusiasm of an entire generation summed up in two words sung most famously by Louis Armstrong.